 Apples, thinly sliced.
 I recommend using sweet snacking apples, for example, Fuji, Pink Lady, Gala or Golden Delicious.
 Avoid any apple that is 'powdery', such as Red Delicious.
 I also used some green Granny Smith apples to add complexity of flavor.
 If you prefer using just one apple variety, I suggest using sweet snacking apples.

-Vegan block butter for the shortcrust pastry and filling.
+Vegan block butter for the shortcrust pastry and apple tart filling.
 If you're in a pinch, vegan spreadable margarine or softened coconut oil will also work.

 Sugar, preferably white granulated.
 Brown sugar and coconut sugar will also work though they will make your tart browner in color.
 Alternatively, you may use a granulated sugar replacer.